vyadh/nutest/README.md

 ## Current Features

 - [x] Flexible test definitions
-- [x] Setup/teardown with context available to tests
+- [x] Setup/teardown with created context available to tests
-- [x] Filtering of the suites and tests to run
+- [x] Filtering of suites and tests
 - [x] Terminal completions for suites and tests
 - [x] Outputting test results in various ways, including queryable Nushell data tables
 - [x] Test output captured and shown against test results
 - [x] Parallel test execution and concurrency control
 - [x] CI/CD support
   - [x] Non-zero exit code in the form of a `--fail` flag
-  - [x] Test report integration with a wide array of tools
+  - [x] Test report integration compatible with a wide array of tools

 ### Flexible Tests

-Supports tests scripts in flexible configurations:
+Supports running various configurations of tests scripts in flexible configurations, whether defined as a Nushell module or scripts that reference other Nushell commands.
-- Single file with both implementation and tests
-- Separate implementation and test files
-- Just test files only
-  - This would commonly be the case when using Nushell to test other things, such as for testing bash scripts, APIs, infrastructure.
-All the things Nushell is great at.
-- Nushell modules.

-Nushell scripts being tested can either be utilised from their public interface as a module via `use <test-file>.nu` or testing their private interface by `source <test-file>.nu`.
+Scripts being tested can either be utilised from their public interface as a module via `use <test-file>.nu` or testing their private interface by `source <test-file>.nu`.

+Tests are not limited to use with just Nushell scripts.
+Nutest combined with the power of Nushell can be used to test command-line tools, APIs, infrastructure or bash/other scripts.
+Add in use of something like [WireMock](https://wiremock.org) Nushell's `http` commands and mocked HTTP endpoints can be configured for tools under tests with the convenience of Nushell records and defined with the test.

 ### Context and Setup/Teardown

-Specify before/after for each test via `[before-each]` and `[after-each]` annotations, or for all tests via `[before-all]` and `[after-all]`.
+Specify before/after stages for each test via `[before-each]` and `[after-each]` annotations, or for all tests via `[before-all]` and `[after-all]`.

-These setup/teardown commands can also be used to generate contexts used by each test, see Writing Tests section for ane example.
+These setup/teardown commands can also be used to generate contexts used by each test, see Writing Tests section for an example.

 ### Filtering Suites and Tests